This is the multi-page printable view of this section. Click here to print.

 Step 3: Prepare internal Helm chart repository

-The operator chart is used to deploy the W&B Operator, or the Controller Manager.
-While the platform chart is used to deploy the W&B Platform using the values configured in the custom resource definition (CRD).
+The operator chart is used to deploy the W&B Operator, which is also referred to as the Controller Manager.
+The platform chart is used to deploy the W&B Platform using the values configured in the custom resource definition (CRD).

 Step 4: Set up Helm repository